 Adult ticks have eight legs, unlike insects, which have six.
 Ticks cannot jump or fly and do not drop from trees.
-They require blood as a source of protein for egg development.
+They require blood as a source of protein for growth and egg development.
 A few simple precautions will decrease the likelihood of tick bites.

-Learn more about ticks that are commonly found in B.C., how to remove attached ticks, and how to prevent tick bites.
+Learn more about ticks that are commonly found in B.C., how to remove attached ticks, and how to prevent tick bites:

 - The Rocky Mountain Wood Tick

 - Removal of Attached Ticks